oswalpalash/OctaveCodeShare/README.rst

   * ``ANALYTICS_SNIPPET = '...'``
-  * ``LOGGING = {...}``: you need a logger called ``scipycentral``, see more information at http://docs.djangoproject.com/en/dev/topics/logging and also see the ``settings.py`` file that is part of the SciPy Central code repository.
+  * ``LOGGING = {...}``: you need a logger called ``scipycentral``, see more information at http://docs.djangoproject.com/en/dev/topics/logging and also see the ``settings.py`` file that is part of the OctaveCodeShare code repository.

 Run::